 You may notice as you are working on your taxonomy that the number of intents can become difficult to manage if the taxonomy grows too large.
-In this case, we recommend using meta-intents to help group and sort your intents.
-Please note that all starter packs come with meta-intents.
-A meta-intent is a wrapper that can contain many other standard intents.
+In this case, we recommend using meta intents to help group and sort your intents.
+Please note that all starter packs come with meta intents.
+A meta intent is a wrapper that can contain many other standard intents.
 This functionality provides a way to funnel a variety of intents into a single category.
 When a consumer message matches one of the contained intents, both the standard intent and the meta intent are matched.
-Please see this link for how to add meta-intents.
+Please clicj here for how to add meta intents.

 Step 4: Training your new model

 Now that you have discovered some intents and found the training data for those intents, you’re ready to train your model.
-Any time you’ve worked on a model in Intent Analyzer, whether finding training data or adding new intents, make sure to train a new model once you are finished for the day.
-You should train a new model at the end of every session of work on Intent Analyzer or Intent Builder.
+You should train your model at regular intervals as you add new intents and training data.
+Typically we advise training a new model at the end of every session of work on Intent Analyzer or Intent Builder.
 This will allow you to see the results of your changes the next time you revisit the model.
 To train a new model, follow these steps: